LukeBrandon/LukeBrandon/README.md

 I'm a software engineer that likes solving valuable problems and building software that makes peoples lives better

-I primarily work with Typescript, ReactJs, Linux, C#, and Dotnet
+I primarily work with Typescript, ReactJs, Linux, Python, C#, and Dotnet

 How to reach me: lukehbrandon@gmail.com